sonic-net/SONiC/doc/nat/nat_design_spec.md

 2.5.1 The NAT miss packets are processed from a higher priority CPU COS Queue than the Broadcast/Unknown Multicast packets.

+2.6.0 Support for the Full Cone NAT/NAPT functionality.

 3.0 ACL and NAT pool binding is applicable on the valid L3 interfaces (VLAN, Ethernet, PortChannel) defined by the ACL TABLE entry.

 3.1 The L3 ports on which the NAT ACL is applied are in a different NAT zone compared to the port on which the NAT Pool IP address is based on.